Get Approved for up to $35,000 in 3 minutes

 In Canada, dividends have the lowest tax rate of all investment income.
 Depending on where you invest, you could receive income every month or every few months.
 It all depends on where you choose to become a shareholder.
 It also makes a difference if dividends are your only form of income or if you have any other forms of income as well.
 This will greatly affect what you are required to pay in taxes.

-While there are dividends that are non taxable, many of them are in forms of mutual funds or other securities and you don’t receive the tangible value like you would with standard eligible and non eligible dividends.
-While both types of dividends have a lower taxation than other investments, you generally pay the lowest amount of taxes on eligible dividends.
+While there are dividends that are non-taxable, many of them are in the form of mutual funds or other securities, and you don’t receive the tangible value as you would with standard eligible and non-eligible dividends.
+While both types of dividends have lower taxation than other investments, you generally pay the lowest amount of taxes on eligible dividends.

 Like with any type of investing, it’s important to pay attention.
 Figure out what your tax rates are and invest in things that will benefit you long term.
 Keep this in mind especially if you choose to invest in foreign dividends since their tax rate will be much higher than Canadian corporation dividends.